PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Congratulations to [2025 CVSA recipients](https://pdxchinese.org/pvsa/)!

-Present a song dedicated to OCC: You're on my mind, composed by Yu'er.
+Present a song dedicated to OCC: *You're on my mind*, composed by Yu'er.

 ### 2pm - 4pm: Peer Social and Support Hour with Middle and High School Students